MFA in Scene Design

 Core Faculty

-Assistant Professor Efren Delgadillo Jr heads the scenic design program.
+Associate Professor Efren Delgadillo Jr heads the scenic design program.
 He is a scenic designer, projection designer, painter, and fabricator.
 His work has been seen in LORT theatres across the nation and he has created site specific works in Europe.
 Efren has been involved with multiple theatre companies developing plays in workshops as well as prototyping scenographic elements.

 At UCI’s Claire Trevor School of the Arts, he is joined in instruction and mentorship by guest teaching artists in areas such as production design for film and TV, art direction, and scenic painting.
 Professor Delgadillo maintains a professional design career, but regards his work at UC Irvine as a primary responsibility.
 He welcomes emails of inquiry from prospective students and others interested in the set design program at UCI.
 He is a member of USA Local 829 in scenic design.